dhhepting/dhhepting.github.io/_works/bibtex/2003-11-Hep-Interactive-Evolution-for-Systematic-Exploration-of-a-Parameter-Space.md

 ---
 layout: bibtex-default
 citekey: 2003-11-Hep
-title: Interactive Evolution for Systematic Exploration of a Parameter Space (2003)
+title: "Interactive Evolution for Systematic Exploration of a Parameter Space (2003)"
-breadcrumb: Interactive Evolution for Systematic Exploration of a Parameter Space (2003)
+breadcrumb: "Interactive Evolution for Systematic Exploration of a Parameter Space (2003)"
 category: conference
 projects:
  - cogito